How I Work

 Do clients own the implementation?

 Yes.
 Clients retain ownership of code, workflows, and operating documentation.
-We optimize for portability and long-term control.
+The delivery is meant to stay portable after launch.

 Why the phrase Skills + MCP?